 When sitting down with your agent to write an offer on a house, you usually start with the amount you’re willing to pay.

 Like it or not, this is what matters most to sellers, and negotiations usually start with the offer price.
-Jesse Zagorsky, a top-rated agent with 15 years of experience, believes that good agents “never tell their clients what to offer; instead, they educate them and allow them to come around to the price.”
+Jesse Zagorsky, an agent in San Diego with 15 years of experience who completes 16% more home sales than the average agent in his area, believes that good agents “never tell their clients what to offer; instead, they educate them and allow them to come around to the price.”

 If the home is already a good deal, don’t expect the sellers to budge much on price.